MaxxAir Fan Deluxe Review (After 4+ Years Living In A Camper)

 After 4 years (and tens of thousands of miles) living in my van my Maxxair Fan Deluxe is still going strong!

-One of the top considerations I had when choosing the best fan for my van roof was a reliable fan that wouldn’t need repairs while I was traveling.
+One of the top considerations I had when choosing the best van roof vent fan was a reliable fan that wouldn’t need repairs while I was traveling.

 Fixing broken things mid-trip is a major pain.
-I’d rather just invest in top-quality products to begin with and never have to deal with the hassle of repairs or replacements in a Home Depot parking lot in the middle of Kansas (like my friends with Fantastic Fans have done).
+I’d rather invest in top-quality products to begin with and never have to deal with the hassle of repairs in a Home Depot parking lot.

-I have never had to fix or replace my MaxxAir Fan Deluxe, ever.
-Since I purchased it I have spent exactly $0 additional dollars – which I call a good investment!
+I have never had to fix or replace my MaxxAir Fan Deluxe.
+Since I purchased it, I have spent exactly $0 additional dollars – which I’d call a good investment!

 As far as routine maintenance goes, I have to clean the fan blades a few times a year.
-It’s an easy job, and one that any brand of fan would require.
+It’s an easy job, and one that every fan requires.

 Bright and airy camper van interior with white bedding and wood-paneled ceiling, featuring a MaxxAir Fan Deluxe installed above the bed to provide ventilation and airflow for van life comfort.

-Honestly, I wasn’t sure how much I would use this, but it turns out I use the remote almost exclusively.
+Honestly, I wasn’t sure how much I would use the remote, but it turns out I use the remote almost exclusively.
+I rarely touch the controls on the fan body.

-My fan is installed in the rear of my van, above my bed, so during the day I use the remote to adjust the controls instead of crawling across my bed.
+My fan is installed above the bed in the back of my van, so during the day I use the remote to adjust the controls instead of crawling across my bed to reach the fan controls.

-TIP: Roof vent fans are marketed as “can operate in the rain” and “can sense rain”.
+NOTE: Roof vent fans are marketed as “can operate in the rain” and “can sense rain”.
 These are very different things.
-Sensing rain doesn’t mean it operates in rain, it just means it automatically shuts off and closes itself.
+Sensing rain doesn’t mean it operates in rain, it just means it automatically shuts off and closes itself when it senses precipitation.

 Is it necessary to have a fan that can work in the rain?
 After spending several years living full-time in my campervan I think it’s absolutely necessary.

-In fact, when it’s raining is the most important time to have your exhaust fan on.
-Humidity levels can be very high during rain storms and the inside of my van gets muggy and hot if I can’t vent that sticky air out.
+In fact, when it’s raining is typically when I need my fan the most.
+Humidity levels spike during rain storms and the inside of my van gets muggy and hot if I can’t vent that sticky air out.

 My MaxxAir Fan Deluxe can really move some air!
-On its highest speed it can replace the air inside my van and cool it down in minutes.
+On its highest setting it can replace the air inside my van and cools it down in minutes.

 MaxxAir Fan Deluxe Airflow